As Seen/Heard On

 - Teach you the business side of accessibility and talking points.

-This course covers InDesign accessibility practices and PDF testing in plain English and step by step.
+This course covers accessible design and InDesign accessibility practices and PDF testing in plain English and step by step.
 It includes:

 - handouts and checklists to help you with what you just learned,